The Blade could become digital-only next year

 I created my own web app to read the Blade.
 I don't use ANY of the Blade's mediocre digital products directly.
 I use a customized version of my web-based feed reading app to consume eight Toledo Blade RSS feeds.

 For stories listed in the feeds, the Blade includes only teaser text or a synopsis.
-Within my feed reading web app, when I click the story link to read the entire story, my Blade web reading app executes, and the app fetches the Blade story and parses out the JSON, contained within the HTML page.
+Within my feed reading web app, when I click the story link to read the entire story, my Blade web reading app fetches the Blade story and parses out the JSON, contained within the HTML page.

 Media orgs like the Toledo Blade have failed at displaying text digitally, which sounds whacked for a newspaper.
 How does a newspaper fail at handling text?
-The Blade handled digital text better 20 years ago.
+20 years ago, the Blade handled digital text better.

 This is how subscribers should see news articles: simple, lightweight, focused on the content.
 Instead the Blade, like most media orgs, create horrendously bloated, slow, clunky, ad-polluted web reading experiences.
 This makes the print newspaper more desirable.

-The Blade's digital offerings are so bad that if I could not read the Blade in my own way, then I would not subscribe to the digital Blade, or I would subscribe to the print product only, and hope that I wouldn't ignore every delivery.
+The Blade's digital offerings are so bad that if I could not read the Blade in my own way, then I would not subscribe to the digital Blade, or I would subscribe to the print product only and attempt to read a print newspaper again.

-It's almost as if the Blade is trying to turn people away from subscribing.
+It's almost as if the Blade is trying to turn people away from subscribing at least for digital content.

 As I have mentioned many times before, my Blade web reading app probably violates the Blade's terms of service, but the Blade's website violates human decency.

-Many aspects of the media baffle.
-The popularity of local TV news, and the fanatic support for print newspapers are two areas that I don't understand.
+Many aspects of the media world baffle me.
+The popularity of local TV news, and the fanatical support for print newspapers are two areas that I don't understand.

 New local, digital-only media startups will surface or should surface over the next 10 years.
 But hopefully, these orgs are not funded, managed, nor controlled by Google and Facebook.